Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Does Fotor have a desktop app?

 Yes, there's a Windows desktop app alongside the web platform and iOS/Android apps.
-The web version is the most feature-complete, but the desktop app works well if you prefer working offline or just want to avoid another browser tab.
+The web version is the most feature-complete, but the desktop app works well if you prefer working offline or just don't want another browser tab open.

 What's the best Fotor plan for small business owners?